Sarcovora/ConfigFiles/README.md

 # Configuration Files aka dotfiles

-Configuration Files for multiple OS.
+Configuration Files for multiple OS:

+- Arch contains some folders in the ~/.config folder
+- Wallpapers contains some wallpapers I like using
+- Windows contains some stuff for the windows terminal